ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_Deploying_DCvEdge2.md

 5. Select the host assigned to you (image shown as an example only) and click on Next

+    {% include note.html content="If the screen gets stuck over here at **Validating** then close Chrome and open the vCenter in Internet Explorer, going through the same steps.
+Deployment should go through.
+This is a known issue with Google Chrome." %}

     ![](/images/Deploying_DC_vEdge1/08_leavethehostasis.PNG)
 6. Review the details shown and click on Next